eelcocramer/node-bluetooth-serial-port/README.md

 # Limitations

-* Only tested on Linux
+* Tested on Linux
-* Only available on Linux and BSD like systems
+* Available for Linux and BSD like systems
-* Not available for Windows and Mac OS X
+* Not available (yet) for Windows and Mac OS X
-* Currently all data is passed as strings
+* Data is passed as strings

 # Pre-requests

-* Needs bluetooth development packages to build.
+* Needs Bluetooth development packages to build

-* The bluetooth device should already be paired.
+`apt-get install libbluetooth-dev`

 # Install